Q: Can I schedule rides on-line?

 Q: What if my appointment is urgent and I can’t give 2 business days notice?

 A: Medicaid limits transportation assistance to your local community only.
-If you are requesting transportation assistance to an appointment that is outside of your local community, we will need documentation from your doctor that your medically necessary care cannot not be provided closer.
+If you are requesting transportation assistance to an appointment that is outside of your local community, we may need documentation from your physician, stating that your care is medically necessary and cannot not be provided locally or closer to home.
 It is important to understand that we are not advising you that you can or cannot see a particular doctor, but there are limits to transportation assistance.

 A: You will need to have the following information when you call: Date and time of your appointment.
 The name, address, and telephone number of the health care provider with whom you have an appointment, and your return time.
 We may also need the fax number of the doctor who referred you to the appointment.
 If you do not have this information when you call, you may be asked to call back when you are able to provide it.